Geneva Cortez-Paul, M.Ed.

 What values are most important to you in your work and personal life?

-The values that guide me most in work and life are equity, service, and education.
-I am motivated by impact rather than recognition—my leadership stems from a calling that has been in my heart since childhood.
-I see equity and service as responsibilities, and I’ve been honored to have that work recognized, including being named Teacher of the Year twice, at two different campuses.
+The values that guide me most in both my work and personal life are equity, service, and education.
+I am motivated by impact rather than recognition—my leadership comes from a calling that has been in my heart since childhood.
+I believe equity and service are responsibilities, and I feel grateful to contribute to work that supports students, educators, and communities.
+I’ve been honored to have that work recognized, including being named Teacher of the Year twice at two different campuses.

 Outside of work, my family is my greatest priority.
-I have a son who is entering high school, and we cherish our time together on camping and road trips.
-For me, food is love—growing up in my grandmother’s kitchen taught me the joy of bringing people together, and cooking for my family is one of the ways I show care and connection.
+My husband and I have a son who is entering high school, and we cherish spending time together, serving in our church, exploring new bookstores fueled by our love of reading, and hitting the road on family adventures.
+For me, food is also an expression of love.
+Growing up in my grandmother’s kitchen taught me how meals can bring people together, and cooking con cariño for family and friends remains one of the ways I show care, warmth, and connection.